 - Wire rack

 - 1 tablespoon gluten-free starter

-- 575 grams of water (plus 30 grams to feed the starter)
+- 575 grams water plus 30 grams to feed the starter

-- 460 grams of flour ( I like to use 115g each rice flour, sorghum flour, millet flour and buckwheat flour
+- 460 grams flour I like to use 115g each rice flour, sorghum flour, millet flour and buckwheat flour

 - After the starter is nice and active, measure out 70 grams of it (you'll probably have a smidge more) along with the rest of your ingredients.
 Gather together a bowl for mixing and either a parchment-lined loaf pan or a lightly greased bowl.

 - To assemble the loaf, add the 575 grams water to the bowl along with the starter.
 Using your hands, move the starter around to help it dissolve into the water.
 Add the flour, salt, and psyllium husk and work the dough together really quickly.
 Once the psyllium hits the liquid it will jell up, so you want to mix all the ingredients together before that happens.
 As there is no gluten in this bread, you don't have to worry about over-mixing.
 Ideally, this mixing would happen at 7 p.m. if you fed the starter (step 1) at 7:00 a.m.